isomerpages/nhg-redcap/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: <br>Please provide as much information as possible about the problem so that we can efficiently pin-point and troubleshoot the problem for you.<br>
+      - other: The NHG REDCap Helpdesk can only provide support and asistance for NHG Staff and Users of the NHG REDCap system.
-    title: ""
+    title: Important
 feedback: ""
 ---